 Website / Address: 1 Johnson St, Kingston, Ontario K7L 5H7

 Day 2 started early at 7AM for one of the best places to eat breakfast in Kingston, Pan Chancho Bakery.

 Pan Chancho was opened by the original founders of Chez Piggy restaurant, Rose Richardson & Zalman Yanovsky, to provide hand-made bread to be used in Chez Piggy.
 It has since then grew to include a cafe and restaurant as well.

 Waking up this early calls for some caffeine.
 I had their cappuccino.

-Craving something really sweet after, I chose the Maple Butter Tart.
+Craving something really sweet after, I chose the Maple Butter Tart for dessert since Pan Chancho Bakery is known for it.
 The tart was flaky and crusty with strong maple taste!

-After breakfast was Kingston Pen Tours at 8:30AM where you get a tour of the high security Kingston Penitentiary with speakers who worked at the pen before it closed on September 30, 2013.
+After breakfast, I did the Kingston Pen Tours at 8:30AM where you get a tour of the high security Kingston Penitentiary with speakers who worked at the pen before it closed on September 30, 2013.

 On the way to the entrance, you’ll find the west branch ditch tower (there’s an east branch too).
 These limestone ditch towers, each armed with a cannon on top, are 13-m in height and 9-m in diameter at the base.

-The guided tours start just before the drawbridge.
+The Fort Henry guided tours start just before the drawbridge.

 For the main, we got the Creamy Mushroom Gnocchi, which was such a delight.
 The gnocchi was perfectly aldente and was breaming with flavour with the crème fraîche sauce, pecorino con pepe and sunchoke chips.